duduas0409/SQLReports/README.md

 Categories contains information about product categories.
 Suppliers contains information about the companies that supply products.
 Orders contains general information about orders made by Northwind's customers.
-OrderItems contains information about the individual items in each customer order.
+OrderItems contains information about the individual items in each customer order